TobiasPSP/doneland_sources/Fundamentals/Network/WiFi/README.md

 > [!TIP]
 > If your computer **must** stay in the *wired* network, you may be able to work around the subnet issue by re-configuring software like *Home Assistant* and *ESPHome* to use *IP addresses* and *ping* instead of *mDNS*.
-Or, you can ad a simple manual network switch that can switch between *wired* and *wireless* networks.
+Or, you can add a simple manual network switch that can switch between *wired* and *wireless* networks.
 Or, you can add another network card to your computer and connect it to *both* subnets.
+There are many more workarounds.
+Just make sure you *understand the problem* and configure your network in such a way that all devices can contact each other and share the required information with each other.

 > Tags: WiFi Mode, Subnet, Mesh, Backhaul, Access Point, Router